 The tall phlox are in bloom now.
 I have 5 or 6 different varieties and they look nice all together in a vase.
 They aren't the best cut flower.
 They smell nice but after a day or so they get very messy and drop petals all over the place.
 I passed one on my walk this morning that had a very light pink flower and light green variegated leaves.
 Maybe I'll see if I can find one at a perennial sale.

 The black-eyed susans really add alot of color and they are still going strong.
 But the purple coneflowers are looking a little old these days.
 I don't like to dead head them because the birds like the cone part.
-This picture does not show the height of the dahlias which are now between 4 and 6 feet high.
-These red ones are
+This picture does

 returning from last year.
 They are about 8 inches across, huge impressive flowers!
 Love these.

 This two toned pink flower is new this year.
 The new dahlias I bought this year have taken a long time to bloom and have not had the same flower production as the ones from last year.
-Also, last year I had an all pink one that I have not seen yet this year.
+Also,

 In this arrangement you can see some other dahlias.
 The one on the far right has cream petals that are edged in maroon with a yellow center.
 This plant produces TONS of flowers and it did last year too.
 The red flower at the bottom left is a dahlia that is smaller and brighter than the big ones.
 There are some zinnias there.
 The ones I bought this year were from Stillmans(just so I remember) and they are big and bright.
 That yellow sunflower is one of a few that actually came up from the many sunflower seeds I planted.
 These last pictures are asters.
 They are small, about 2 inches in diameter but they come in different colors and will bloom right until the frost.
 I have just been cutting them and putting them together in little vases on the window sill.